nevo-david/nevo-david/README.md

 🔥 My name is Nevo I am a full-stack developer for the last decade.

-🙏🏻 I love coding and spending my time writing open-source code.
+🙏🏻 I love coding and spending my time writing open-source code and blogging about it.

 My Stack is mainly JS